P-R-E-Z/plogr/README.md

 Target    = *

 [Action]
-Description = Log package transaction with prez-pkglog When        = PostTransaction
+Description = Log package transaction with plogr
+When        = PostTransaction
-Exec        = /usr/bin/prez-pkglog pacman-hook %t
+Exec        = /usr/bin/plogr pacman-hook %t
 ```

-`%t` is the transaction database path; you can parse it inside `pacman-hook` to emit individual `prez-pkglog install/remove` calls.
+`%t` is the transaction database path; you can parse it inside `pacman-hook` to emit individual `plogr install/remove` calls.

 </details>